UnifyKitHQ/chrome-codespaces-container/README.md

 ## 🚀 Features

+Note: This container only supports x86-64 Chrome as Google does not provide native builds for ARM64.

 - **Containerized Chrome**: Google Chrome running in a Docker container
 - **Web-based Access**: Access Chrome through any web browser via noVNC
 - **VNC Support**: Full VNC server for remote desktop access